brillout/wildcard-api/docs/intro.template.md

 require('handli')`;
 */

-// That's it: Handli automatically installs itslef with Wildcard.
+// That's it: Handli automatically installs itslef.
-// Wildcard will now use Handli for network errors.
+// All networks errors are now handled by Handli.
 ~~~

+###### Server errors

+If your endpoint function throw an error then Wildcard will return a `400 Bad Request` HTTP response.
+Upon server errors (Note that in development), q

 !INLINE ./snippets/section-footer.md --hide-source-path